 According to the website for the Annenberg Institute for School Reform

-, student-based funding begins by assigning specific weights to each type of students.
+, student-based funding begins by assigning specific weights to each type of student.
 The weights are measured by the cost of educating that student, whether a student with special needs

 , gifted student